discordjs/guide/guide/interactions/buttons.md

 # Button interactions

-With the components API you can create interactive message components.
-In this page we'll be focusing on how to send, receive and respond to buttons using discord.js!
+With the components API, you can create interactive message components.
+In this page, we'll be focusing on how to send, receive and respond to buttons using discord.js!

 ## Building and sending buttons